 The OPG’s adult community visitors independently monitor different types of accommodation called ‘visitable sites’ where vulnerable adults live.
 A visitable site is defined under the Public Guardian Act 2014 as a place other than a private dwelling house, where an adult or adults with an impairment, or with impaired capacity lives, that is also any of the following:

 - the Forensic Disability Service

 - residential services with level 3 accreditation

-Community visitors make inquiries and lodge complaints for, or on behalf of, residents of these visitable sites who are referred to as ‘consumers’.
+Community visitors make inquiries and lodge complaints for, or on behalf of, residents of these visitable sites.
 Community visitors have the power to refer complaints to an external agency—such as the Department of Communities, Disability Services and Seniors, Queensland Health, or the Residential Services Unit—where appropriate.

 Issues of concern

 - adequate services are provided for assessment, treatment and support